pushover/pushover.github.io/readme.txt

 - solved.txt: This file contains checksums of all the levels that you have successfully solved.
 In the level selection dialog those levels contain a mark.
 If you loose this file thos marks are gone
-- recordings: This is a subdirectory that contains recordings of activities within a level.
-They are automatically done whenever you solve a level but you can also actively make a recording by pressing R while you play a level.
+- *.rec: These filed contain recordings of activities within a level.
+They are automatically created whenever you solve a level but you can also actively make a recording by pressing 'r' while you play a level.
 When you observe something strange while playing, make a recording and send it to me.
 Also when the game crashes a recording will be saved.
 You can delete these files whenever you want.
+You can distinguish the recordings by the prefix in their name.
+"Sol" stands for solved levels, "Man" for manually created recordings and "Err" for recordings made when the program crashed.

 Graphics